Historical Resolution Tracking Feature » GNSO gTLD Registries Stakeholder Group Charter Amendments (2016)

 Changes to the weighted voting categories and measures of the group; and

 Adjustments to the community fee structure to accommodate the addition of association members.

 What stakeholders or others were consulted?

-The proposed amendments were subjected to a 40-day Public Comment period (8 May - 16 June 2015).
-When the period was completed staff produced a Summary Report for community review on 15 July 2015.
+In addition to extensive community deliberations within the RySG, the proposed amendments were subjected to a 43-day Public Comment period (22 February – 4 April 2016).
+When the period was completed, staff produced a Summary Report for community and Board review on 15 April 2016.